TEAMuP-dev/HARP/README.md

 ## Reaper
 * Right click the audio for the track you want to process and select _Render items as new take_ to bounce the track.

-* Right click the bounced audio and select _Open items in editor > Open items in 'HARPalone.app'_.
+* Right click the bounced audio and select _Open items in editor > Open items in 'HARP.app'_.

 TODO - add external editor selection figure here